Biodegradable Fishing Line

 BoatUS Foundation’s Fishing Line Recycling Program

 With grants from the National Fish and Wildlife Foundation (NFWF) and the NOAA’s Marine Debris Program.
 Since then, BoatUS helped volunteers build more than 13,000 recycling bins for recreational fishing gear.
-These bins have enabled anglers across the country to safely dispose of more than 20,000 miles (and counting) of fishing line.
+These bins have enabled anglers across the country to safely dispose of more than 20,000 miles (and counting) of fishing lines.

 When the recycling bin is full, separate any trash and send the collected line to Berkley Conservation for processing at this address: